krebbl/docco/README.md

 $ git push origin docco
 ```

-Docco will then look for a `docker-compose.yml` file and start the containers under defined domain.
+Docco will then look for a `docker-compose.yml` file and start the containers under the defined domain.

 Go to **foobar.apps.myserver.com** and check out if everything is working.